aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tsv-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Tab Separated Values (TSV) format is a simple text format used for exchanging data between applications.
+It is a widely used format for data storage and transfer, and is supported by many applications.
+However, the DOTM format is a Microsoft Word template file format, which is used to store a set of macros, styles, and other settings.
+This makes it a much more powerful format for storing data, and is the preferred format for many applications.
+Therefore, it is often necessary to convert TSV files to DOTM format.

+<h2>How Aspose.Total helps for tsv to dotm conversion</h2>
-For a Python developer, who is trying to add a TSV to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including TSV and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert TSV file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help to automate the conversion process from TSV to DOTM.
+It is a full package of various APIs dealing different formats including TSV and DOTM files.
+The conversion process is mainly in two steps.
+Firstly, the Aspose.Cells for Python via .NET API can be used to convert the TSV file to HTML.
+After that, the Word Python API Aspose.Words for Python via .NET can be used to save the created HTML into the desired Microsoft Word format.
+This makes it easy to convert TSV files to DOTM format quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}